 - Official evidence of registration with a licensing body sent to the College directly from the registration/licensing body (applies only to applicants who practiced in another jurisdiction).

-- Complete resume / curriculum vitae
+- Upload your complete resume / curriculum vitae to the Applicant Checklist.

-- Photocopy of your birth certificate
+- Upload a copy of your birth certificate to the Applicant Checklist

 - Signed copy of Confidentiality Agreement